andrewp-dot/demography-predictor/local_model_benchmark/experiment_results/OptimalParamsExperiment/README.md

 # OptimalParamsExperiment

-**Description:** The goal is to find the optimal parameters for the given LocalModel model.
+**Description:** The goal is to find the optimal parameters for the given BaseLSTM model.

 # Base model evaluation
 Hyperparameters: